scalacenter/platform/process/src/site/faq.md

 When those conditions are not met, contributors are discouraged from participating in the development of a project.

-The Scala Platform process ensures reasonable rules to keep both maintainers and contributors happy, and having a default release process gives predictability to the contribution process and encourages companies to assign resources and engineers.
-Remember how motivated you may feel to know that tomorrow your changes will be live, or how easy is for companies to assign an engineer to fix bugs if they know that next week they can depend on the new version.
+The Scala Platform process ensures reasonable rules to keep both maintainers and contributors happy.
+Having a default release process gives predictability to the contribution process and encourages companies to assign resources and engineers.
+Remember how motivated we are when our patches get merged, or how easy is for companies to assign an engineer to fix bugs if you guarantee they can depend on a new release tomorrow.

 #### My module has its own CI, can I keep it?